LubnaAlhenaki/LubnaAlhenaki.github.io/_posts/2016-01-03-introduction.md

 * Movie2018 that contain the code file.
 * Project-02 pdf file that describe the project in details.

-Also I recommended [The determinants of box office performance in the film industry revisited](https://pdfs.semanticscholar.org/c960/7aaa7746ec9735a19d0ab2e524e53d20ab7f.pdf)scientific paper
+Also I recommended [The determinants of box office performance in the film industry revisited](https://pdfs.semanticscholar.org/c960/7aaa7746ec9735a19d0ab2e524e53d20ab7f.pdf) scientific paper